The complete guide for getting started with heatmaps

-Click Heatmap shows where exactly people are clicking on your site allowing you make informed decision on repositioning, changing color etc. of Call-to-Action, improving conversion.
+Click Heatmap shows where exactly people are clicking on your site, allowing you to make informed decisions on repositioning, colorchanges etc.

 - Which call-to-actions are performing best ?

-- What features are being used the most ?
+- Which features are being used the most ?

-Scroll heatmaps shows you what percentage of visitors are scrolling till which position of your page.
-This allows you to make decisions on page content and layout to ensure user sees the content you are intending them to see.
+Scroll heatmaps show you what percentage of visitors are scrolling and until which position of your page.
+This allows you to make decisions on page content and layout to ensure your user sees the content you are intending them to see.

 - Which section on your page are users most engaged ?

-- Is the CTA placed in the area where users scrolls to ?
+- Is the CTA placed in the area where users scroll to ?

 - How to redistribute content and layout for maximum exposure ?